 Fragile Agency and Exposure

+To photograph the shed is also to alter it.
 The camera preserves, but it also frames.
 It isolates, selects, and transforms the intimacy of the studio into an image that can circulate beyond its original context.
 The shed therefore exists between presence and exposure, autonomy and vulnerability.
-The project acknowledges this tension: attention can protect, but it can also change what it touches.
+Attention can protect, but it can also change what it touches.

+Each photograph carries the sediment of time — not simply as a record of the present, but as a compression of years of repeated gestures held within a single frame.
 Yet the photograph is not a transparent document.
-It shapes what is remembered.
-The camera decides where attention falls, what is isolated, what is excluded, and how a trace becomes meaningful.
-The images therefore operate as a provisional history of the studio — not a complete record, but a series of fragments through which labour, memory, and practice can be re-seen.
+It shapes what is remembered: deciding where attention falls, what is isolated, what is excluded, and how a trace becomes meaningful.
+The images operate as a provisional history of the studio — not a complete record, but a series of fragments through which labour, memory, and practice can be re-seen.

 The Camera as Witness